annefou/jupyter_dashboards/_episodes/02-dashboards.md

 questions:
 - "What is a jupyter notebook?"
 - "What is a jupyter dashboard?"
-- "How to install Jupyter dashboards on your laptop?"
+- "How to create Jupyter dashboards on your laptop?"
 objectives:
 - "Learn about jupyter notebook and its dashboard extension"
 - "Install and start a new jupyter dashboard on your laptop"